jpizzzel/jpizzzel/README.md

 ## Recent Projects
 - **Multi-Agent AI System** — end-to-end platform with an orchestrator, REST APIs, Postgres/Supabase, and containerized services that automate data enrichment and analysis
-- **Studentsync.org** — web app to organize tasks, schedules, and campus resources utilizing Canvas API and multiple GCP APIs/tools
+- **[Student Sync](https://studentsync.org)** — web app to organize tasks, schedules, and campus resources utilizing Canvas API and multiple GCP APIs/tools
 - **HandJam** — embedded music instrument on an STM32 Nucleo using ML, sensors, and real-time signal processing

 Learn more about these and other projects here: **https://www.jonahpflaster.me/projects**